-Coffee Consumption – Not an Alternative Cancer treatment
+Coffee Consumption is not an Alternative Cancer treatment

 Coffee is a Th2 Stimulant and Not for Cancer Patients